mymatsubara/cheatsheet-js/src/cheatsheet/en/promise.md

 promise.then((result) => console.log(result));
 ```

-`async` by itself is not very useful, and that's why we have the `await` keyword - which can only be used inside an function marked as `async` (some modern browsers allow top-level `await` though).
+`async` by itself is not very useful, and that's why we have the `await` keyword - which can only be used inside an function marked as `async` (some modern browsers also allow top-level `await` though).

 Use the `await` keyword before a `Promise` to _"await"_ until the promise is resolved: